MathiasSchindler/monacc/kernel/plan.md

 - Load as **ET_EXEC** at its linked `p_vaddr` (typically `0x400000`) using identity mapping
 - Reserve those pages in the PMM so `mmap()` doesn’t hand them out
 - Build a minimal initial stack with `argc/argv` and enter ring3 at `e_entry`

+Bring-up note:

+- Allocate a sufficiently large user stack for real tools (some tools use large on-stack buffers).

 **Syscalls**: `execve` (59)